Environmental licences and permits

 Types of licences and permits

-The second type is those that are triggered under the Environmental Protection Act 1994 requiring an EA.
+The first type is those that are triggered under the Environmental Protection Act 1994 requiring an EA.
 These include:

 - conducting an ERA that is a prescribed activity or a prescribed ERA project